Ace-Radom/Arduino-TM74HC595_DisplayDriver/README.md

 I have the plan to buy a Mega 2560 board on my own, but now it's just a plan.
 When I get it I'll test this Driver on the Mega board although I don't think it'll go wrong.

 For users who don't speak chinese: I must say that my native language is chinese, that's why all the comments in the program are in my native language because it's much easier for me.
-After the V1.0 release I'll try my best to translate the comments by myself.
-(Actually I can speak chinese, english and German)
+In v1.1.1ev all comments are translated into English and later when possible, German too, but there may be wrong translations because as I said just now, English and German are neither my native language, and I don't want to translate it with a translator because the translations are usually incorrect when I try to translate sth. from or to Chinese.

 ===============================

 04.xx.2022: Project started

 05.05.2022: v1.0 beta released

+05.12.2022: v1.1.1 beta released

+05.12.2022: v1.1.1ev (English Version) released and all comments are translated

 ===============================